 Starting a company in Poland requires at least one shareholder and one director are required for company formation in Poland and it is compulsory to have a registered office for the respective company.

 Company registration in Poland can be performed by a legal representative who is appointed by power of attorney.
 Before starting the process, it is mandatory to open a bank accountwhere the initial capital is deposited.
-This procedure might require the presence of the company’s founder, but it is also possible that the foreign investor finds a bank in his own country that can open a bank account at the central Polish bank without the necessity to travel to Poland.
+This procedure might require the presence of the company’s founder, but it is also possible that the foreign investor finds a bank in his own country that can help him open a bank account at the Central Polish Bank without the necessity to travel to Poland.

-In 2008, there were more than 21,000 foreign companies in Poland, according to the Polish Statistical Office.
-When it comes to attractiveness, Poland is the eighth country in the preferences of the foreign investors.
-The main industries in Poland are machine building, coal mining, chemicals, shipbuilding, food processing, beverages and textiles.
+In 2008, there were registered more than 21,000 foreign companies in Poland, according to the Polish Statistical Office.
+When it comes to attractiveness, Poland is the eighth country in a top of preferences of foreign investors.
+The main industries in Poland are auto, coal mining, chemicals, shipbuilding, food processing, beverages and textiles.
 It is estimated that 36% of the foreign capital is invested in manufacturing.
 The other main sectors that attract capital to Poland are financial services, transports, logistics and data transfer.
 Polish agriculture is an area that begins to represent an increasingly more attractive investment opportunity.
 Also, due to the high growth of Polish economy in recent years, the real-estate market is another area that cought the investors' attention.
 Germany is the main investor when it comes to company formation in Poland.

 Call us now at +48 42 663 65 03 to set up an appointment with our lawyers in Poland.
 As a CGO Legal Counseling client, you will beneficiate from the joint expertise of local lawyers and international consultants for opening a company in Poland.

 - cost-efficiency: competitive company formation prices;